alludent/acc-challenge2023/README.txt

 Robot Rampage ========================================================================================================================================================

-This project was developed using Python 3.10.1. "main.pyw" serves as the entrypoint to the application.
+This project was developed using Python 3.10.1. "main.py" serves as the entrypoint to the application.
 The "requirements.txt" file includes all dependencies required in this project - to install all dependencies listed in this file, run the following command from command line:

 py -m pip install -r requirements.txt